-Students completing an advertising major will be equipped to:
+Students completing a public relations major will be equipped to:

 - understand and apply the principles and laws of freedom of speech and press in the United States, as well as receive instruction in and understand the range of systems of freedom of expression around the world, including the right to dissent, to monitor and criticize power, and to assemble and petition for redress of grievances;